Vishal-Dubey18/WORK_TRAINING/PROJECT/SMART_TRACKING_SYSTEM/README.md

    - Ensure the `IMAGES_UNKNOWN` directory exists for saving images of unrecognized faces.

 5. **Configure Email Alerts**:
-   - Update the `send_email_alert_mailbluster` function in the `Tracking.py` file with your Mailbluster API key and email credentials.
+   - Update the `EMAIL_CONFIG` in the `Tracking.py` file with your Gmail credentials and app password.

 6. **Run the Application**: